Ehnen

 Ehnen is home to Luxembourg's Moselle Wine Museum which is open from the beginning of April to the end of October.

 The Wine Museum also houses Rent A Bike Miserland which encourages individuals and families to explore the river and vineyard/forest bicycle pathways.

-In town is also the only circular church built in the Grande Duchy of Luxembourg.
+In town is also the only circular church built in Luxembourg.

 The medieval town center has covered pedestrian walkways (Rue Clas von Ehnen), medieval style bridges, traces of a watermill and several operating wineries.